Defining A Shelterbelt And How It Works

 Shelterbelt Definition

-A shelterbelt is a barrier of vegetation, which usually consists of lines of trees and shrubs created to restrict the damaging effects of wind activity.
+Shelterbelt DefinitionA shelterbelt is a barrier of vegetation, usually consisting of lines of trees and shrubs, created to restrict the damaging effects of wind activity.
 It is used in agriculture to protect crops and livestock and in environmental protection by guarding against erosion through topsoil depletion.

-The main goal and purpose of shelterbelts are to reduce wind velocity dramatically.
+The main goal and purpose of shelterbelts is to reduce wind velocity dramatically.
 It accomplishes this task by planting one or more lines of vegetation in the path of a prevailing wind to protect a selected area.

-The line of vegetation usually consists of a combination of trees and shrubs to be the most effective.
+The line of vegetation usually consists of a combination of trees and shrubs to be most effective.
 Depending on the specific goal, several lines of vegetation can be planted to provide optimum protection.

 How A Shelterbelt Works

 As stated in the previous section, a shelterbelt protects a specified area by significantly reducing or eliminating the wind speed over the protected region.
-The protected area can be a field of crops, livestock, or area of land that is vulnerable to wind erosion.
+The protected area can be a field of crops, livestock, or an area of land that is vulnerable to wind erosion.

-The following fundamentals provide a thorough overview of the process through which a shelterbelt functions.
+The following fundamentals provide a thorough overview of the process through which a shelterbelt functions:

-- A shelterbelt is situated upwind (on the windward side) from the protected area.
+1. A shelterbelt is situated upwind (on the windward side) from the protected area.

-- The windbreak is situated perpendicular (at a 90° angle) to the wind direction to provide maximum protection.
+2. The windbreak is situated perpendicular (at a 90° angle) to the wind direction to provide maximum protection.

-- 3The trees and shrubs used in shelterbelts are semi-permeable, which is crucial.
+3. The trees and shrubs used in shelterbelts are semi-permeable, which is crucial.
 A solid impermeable windbreak causes a sudden disruption of the wind flow.
 It results in turbulent instead of calm air on the leeward side of the barrier.

-- 4As the moving air reaches the windbreak, pressure builds up on the windward side of the barrier.
-The majority of air is forced over the top of the shelterbelt.
+4. As the moving air reaches the windbreak, pressure builds up on the windward side of the barrier.
+The majority of the air is forced over the top of the shelterbelt.
 Some escape along the edges while the remaining air filters through the trees and shrubs.

-- 5The wind traveling over the top of the windbreak accelerates to cause a jet of fast-flowing air.
+5. The wind traveling over the top of the windbreak accelerates, creating a jet of fast-flowing air.
 It travels aloft for a distance before descending back to the surface.

-- 6The distance the air travels before dropping down is approximately 3-5 times the height of the shelterbelt.
+6. The distance the air travels before dropping down is approximately 3-5 times the height of the shelterbelt.

-- 7As a result, a calm area of low-pressure gets created on the leeward side of the windbreak.
+7. As a result, a calm area of low pressure is created on the leeward side of the windbreak.
 The length and amount of air movement in this sheltered location depend on the height and density of the shelterbelt.

-- 8After descending back to the ground, the air that traveled over the sheltered region regains momentum and speed.
+8. After descending back to the ground, the air that traveled over the sheltered region regains momentum and speed.

-- 9The air pressure at the surface also returns to normal at this point.
+9. The air pressure at the surface also returns to normal at this point.
 It acts as a high-pressure buffer to further limit the movement of air within the protected area behind it.

 The Purpose Of A Shelterbelt

-As mentioned earlier in this post, a shelterbelt is used for a number of different purposes.
+ShelterbeltsAs mentioned earlier in this post, a shelterbelt is used for a number of different purposes.
 The most notable application is in the agricultural sector to protect crops and livestock, but also in the environment to protect against wind erosion.

 The following list provides a concise summary of the primary applications of shelterbelts used for protecting and shielding different areas: